Ewaleifoh-Edwin/DSA-Documentation/README.md

 In Github we learnt about the markdown syntax-basic and extended like;heading, bold, italic, code, ordered list, unordered list, blackquote syntax and others like ; table,footnote, fenced code block,heading id, definition list etc.

 ## INTRODUCTION TO POWER BI
-PowerBi is a very interesting, In the first week of the third month we learnt
+PowerBi is very interesting, In the first week of the third month we learnt about Canvas, how to work on Canvas and how to extreact, clean, manipulate, summarize data.
+Analysis and Reporting on Power BI is easier than SQL and Excel, Creating the charts and putting your final report on Dashboard.
+PowerBI also talks about DAX functions, Data Modelling and shows relationships of table to each other.
+I really enjoyed myself when we were leaning PowerBI.